Average Settlement for a Traumatic Brain Injury in FloridaTrusted Content

 - The extent to which your TBI will affect your ability to work; and

 - Whether you had any pre-existing brain conditions before your accident occurred.

 While there are many factors to consider, an experienced attorney can help you identify what factors exist and determine how those factors will impact your settlement.

 When Should I Hire an Injury Attorney?

 In almost every scenario, a personal injury lawyer can help you fight for your rights and work to maximize your settlement.
-A TBI personal injury attorney can help you assess your case, gather evidence, and determine the value of your damages.
+A brain injury attorney can help you assess your case, gather evidence, and determine the value of your damages.

 Thus, we would always recommend reaching out to an attorney as soon as possible after your accident to begin discussing your case.